Liver cirrhosis is a serious and progressive

 - Jaundice (yellowing of the skin and eyes)

-Patients may also experiencing easy bruising, gastrointestinal bleeding, and confusion or
+Patients may also experiencing easy bruising,

-memory issues caused by hepatic encephalopathy.
-These symptoms worsen as liver function
+issues caused by hepatic encephalopathy.
+These

-declines, highlighting the importance of early diagnosis and treatment.
+highlighting the importance of early diagnosis and

 - Chronic alcohol abuse